krishnackathari/sre-365/README.md

 ---

+### Networking (where most bugs hide)
+Understanding how network issues masquerade as app or CPU problems:
+- Packet loss vs latency
+- SYN queues and accept queues
+- Ephemeral port exhaustion
+- DNS delays and retries
+- TCP retransmits and timeouts
+- “The network is fine” (until it isn’t)

+📁 `networking/`

+---

 ### Kubernetes (when Linux is abstracted)
-Understanding how Linux behavior surfaces through Kubernetes:
+How Linux and networking behavior surface through Kubernetes:
 - CPU throttling vs usage
 - Node pressure vs pod metrics
 - Scheduling delays
 - Pod restarts with no obvious errors
+- CNI and kube-proxy side effects

 📁 `kubernetes/`